 Flavor and texture do not always weigh too heavily on intense athletes considering a pre-workout supplement.
 The raw ingredients do not have a pleasant natural flavor but many individuals prefer the bad taste of questionable additives and flavorings.
 With products that range from all-natural to super-sweet blue raspberry, there is something for everyone.

 These products can be pricey and are most effective when used regularly, so, it's no use purchasing one you cannot tolerate.
-Most people seeking a pre-workout supplement are seeking a significant “pump” or boost in energy to get them through their workout.
+Most people seeking a supplement are seeking a significant “pump” or boost in energy to get them through their workout.
 We looked for products that'll provide this boost while limiting side effects of having too much caffeine, such as jitteriness, anxiety, and sleeplessness.

 Separate from the caffeine, beta alanine, which is the other main component in any pre-workout, may cause paresthesias, or “pins and needles” sensation.
-Many users accustomed to pre-workout supplements love this tingling as it helps them to feel something is working.
+Many users accustomed to supplements love this tingling as it helps them to feel something is working.
 For others, the feeling can be uncomfortable and they prefer supplements with a less intense sensation.

 All supplements on this list contain caffeine and beta alanine to some degree. to offer the best results possible along with other features.
 However, many contain additional supplements and vitamins that claim to boost performance.
 Testing through Labdoor revealed that many of these additional supplements have not been studied thoroughly enough to determine an effective dose.

 Those that do have a recommended effective dose are often not represented highly enough in these supplements.
 Labdoor found that nearly all of the supplements tested had at least one active ingredient that fell below the effective dose.
 While these facts are somewhat disappointing, these supplements may still be beneficial when complemented by a healthy diet.